 top of page

-Understanding Alchemical Medicines
+Understanding Alchemical Theory

 To better understand this, we need to examine the "three essentials" of alchemy.
 Also known as the Tria Prima, they are three components that all living things in the animal, mineral and vegetable realms comprise of.